The Library of Babel (website): Creator

-"My first thought was — it must exist already.
+Jonathan Basile is a Brooklyn author and programmer.
+Basile has authored two books, one of which has been published by Punctum Books.
+When asked how he got the idea for the website, Basile responded, "My first thought was — it must exist already.
 It seems like such a natural extension of the capabilities of a computer that I was sure someone would have made it.
 The next day I looked for it, a bit excitedly, and was disappointed.
 From then on, it’s kind of been a reluctant destiny for me."
-Basile says.

-Jonathan Basile is a Brooklyn author and programmer.
-Basile has authored two books, one of which has been published by Punctum Books.
+The Babel Image Archives sister project

+The Babel Image Archives is a sister project to The Library of Babel which permutes 4096 colours onto a grid of 416×640 pixels.